neocotic/qrious/INSTALL.md

 2. `cd` to the repository directory
 3. Ensure you have all of the dependencies by entering `npm install`
 4. Ensure you can run [Grunt][] by running `npm install -g grunt-cli`
+5. To run the full test suite enter `grunt test`
+   * **Pro Tip:** You can easily run step 5 by just entering `grunt`
-5. To update the optimized distributable file and documentation enter `grunt dist`
+6. To update the optimized distributable file and documentation enter `grunt dist`
    * Outputs to documentation to the `docs` directory

 ## Important

-If you're planning on contributing to [qr.js][] please do **NOT** update the distributable file or documentation (step 5) when submitting a pull request.
+If you're planning on contributing to [qr.js][] please do **NOT** update the distributable file or documentation (step 6) when submitting a pull request.
 We will not accept pull requests when these files have been changed as we do this ourselves when finalizing a release.

 Read the `CONTRIBUTING.md` file for more information about submitting pull requests.